AlexGlan/PythonFun/rolling-dice/README.md

 python roll.py <input number of dice>
 ```

-- '<input number of dice>' (optional): Specify the number of dice to roll.
+- `<input number of dice>` (optional): Specify the number of dice to roll.
 Default is 1 if not provided.

 ## Notes
 - The program assumes standard six-sided dice and does not support custom dice types or different numbers of sides;